Grooming: What Are The Warning Signs?

 Sexual offenders often test boundaries and manipulate potential victims before committing outright sexual abuse.
 This process is called grooming.
 The perpetrator is judging how far they can push boundaries and exploit someone’s trust.

 During the grooming process, the sexual abuser manipulates a victim’s trust by passing off inappropriate behaviors as normal or no big deal.
-The grooming process is usually very subtle and may extend over a long period of time.
+If they are predatory, they may begin the grooming process with an unsuspecting student, which can escalate into school sexual assault.

 However, there are red flags that indicate someone is grooming another individual for sexual abuse.
 These include: